-Providing CONFIDENTIAL counselling and support for MEN, WOMEN and CHILDREN who have experienced the trauma of sexual abuse at any point in their lives .
+Providing free and confidential counselling for adults and children, of all genders, who have experienced the trauma of sexual abuse at any time in their lives.

 Listen to our SONG on youtube at:-

-We are presently developing our outreach service which will provide a safe, confidential and comfortable environment for you to speak to a counsellor about your experience and how it has affected you.
+Our counselling service is provided on an outreach basis (where we come to you), proviced in a safe and comfortable environment for you to speak with a counsellor about your experience and how it has affected you.
 It is up to you what you discuss and your counsellor will go at your pace.

-We are aiming to provide long term counselling if required where one to one counselling sessions last approximately 50 minutes to an hour.
-Appointments can be arranged during the day or evening.
 We have consulting rooms in various locations across Angus and can arrange to meet with you in your home town or if you prefer, in a different area from where you live.
-We can also arrange counselling over the telephone.
+We can also arrange counselling outdoors, digital platforms (zoom), or over the telephone.
 It's really up to you!